 There are lots of opportunities to improve your mountain skills as part of the Hillwalking Club.
 You can learn the basics from our Walk Organisers on a trip.
 However, to reach a high standard you’ll need both professional training and experience.
-We offer, and heavily subsidise, lots of training events and talks throughout the year.
+We offer, and heavily subsidize, lots of training events and talks throughout the year.
 See below for a list of some of the events we have planned already!

 Future Training EventsNo Events

-Join us on our Navigation Experience Day, where you will have the chance to learn vital basic navigational skills from our walk organisers.
-This is not a professionally run course, and is aimed at people with little or no navigational experience.
-Sign-Up will be run by EdEx at http://www.ed.ac.uk/sports-union/edex/events
+Why not join us on our Navigation Experience Day early in semester one, where you will have the chance to learn vital basic navigational skills from our walk organizers.
+This is not a professionally run course, but is a great opportunity to learn all the essential skills needed for summer navigation and make new friends!
+Details will be released near the time.

 Every year our committee and walk organizers get the opportunity to attend this training weekend at Glenmore Lodge!
-Professional instruction, two nights accommodation, four delicious meals a day, and the opportunity to meet other young hillwalkers from around the country are included for an unbelievable subsidized £40.
-Check http://www.mcofs.org.uk/safety-good-practice-seminar.asp for details.
+Professional instruction, two nights accommodation, four delicious meals a day, and the opportunity to meet other young hillwalkers from around the country are included for an unbelievable subsidized £75.
+Check https://www.mountaineering.scot/safety-and-skills/courses-and-events/our-courses/smart-weekend for details.
 FULLY BOOKED

-Winter in Scotland can provide some amazing outdoor experiences, but it is vitally important to learn the necessary skills in order to enjoy the snow!
+Winter in Scotland can provide some amazing outdoor experiences, but it is vitally important to learn the necessary skills in order to enjoy the snow safely!
 EUHWC will be running two introductory winter training day trips to familiarize you with the use of ice axes and crampons and get you ready to take on winter with the club!
-Sign-up will be on January 17th.
+Sign-up will be advertised closer to the time.

 MCoS Winter Skills

-Winter in Scotland can provide some amazing outdoor experiences, but it is vitally important to learn the necessary skills, which MCoS can provide!
+Winter in Scotland can provide some amazing outdoor experiences, but it is vitally important to learn the skills to stay safe – skills which MCofS can teach you!
 Cost includes professional instruction, two nights in Glenmore Lodge, four delicious meals a day, and the opportunity to meet other young hillwalkers from around the country.
 Take a look at www.mountaineering.scot/safety-and-skills/courses-and-events/our-courses/student-winter-skills-weekend for details.
-Get in touch with Tegan as soon as you can if interested as places will fill up by Christmas.
+Get in touch with Tegan as soon as you can if interested as places will fill up very quickly!

-Winter conditions in the hills making hillwalking both more exciting and the conditions more challenging.
+Winter conditions in the hills make hillwalking simultaneously more exciting and much more challenging.
 Navigation, avalanche awareness, and the use of crampons and an ice axe are vital to safe passage on club trips.
 In semester two the club will organize professionally taught winter skills courses teaching all these essential skills.
 Details will be released closer to the time but get in tough with Tegan to register an interest now!